 Free Online Tutoring for CPS Students

 Northeastern University has processes and resources to ensure that students’ grievances are treated with respect and addressed in a fair and professional manner.
 Both formal and informal means to resolve issues are available.
-Students may contact the Charlotte campus staff—Dr. Peg Bernhard, Associate Dean—for assistance, as well as consult the university website for information on academic policies and procedures: University Ombuds, University Registrar, Graduate Catalog/Handbook – Academic Policies & Procedures (pg.
-18-35).
+For assistance, students may contact the Charlotte campus Associate Dean Peg Bernhard.
+Confidential services with the Graduate Ombudsperson are also available to graduate and post-baccalaureate students.

 For those students looking for a place to get their work done, the Charlotte campus offers free Wi-Fi to help enhance the online Northeastern experience.
 Need to post an assignment or log on to your course during the day?
-Utilize our laptop and iPad checkout or access one of our iMacs on campus.
+Utilize our iMacs on campus.